Rhomework/GettingAndCleaningData/README.md

 1. run_analysis.R uses one external package, plyr, which is included using "library(plyr)".

-2. The two functions a) ".simpleCap" and b) "rewrite" are defined.
+2. The two functions i) ".simpleCap" and ii) "rewrite" are defined.

-2.1. a) ".simpleCap" is copied from the "?tolower" help page of R and slightly modified because the strings in run_analysis.R are given with "_" as a separator.
+    1. ".simpleCap" is copied from the "?tolower" help page of R and slightly modified because the strings in run_analysis.R are given with "_" as a separator.
 It takes a string as its input and converts it into one where all first letters are capitalized and all other letters are given in lower case.

-2.2. b) "rewrite" is based on ".simpleCap".
+    2. "rewrite" is based on ".simpleCap".
 It takes a string given in the "activity label" format of the data and transforms it into a string which is formatted in such a way that it can be used as the label for a variable in the tidy data set.